 To complete setup.
 I will go ahead and execute below commands.

 Pod Network Configuration

 Before we start deploying pods in Kubernetes cluster.
 We need to ensure network configurations are applied to Kubernetes Cluster.
 It allows pod to pod communication, and it’s a dependency for kube-dns as well.
 In this case, it is the master node where you will execute the below commands.
 Go ahead and execute the below commands on the Master node to apply network settings.

 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml

 sudo kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/k8s-manifests/kube-flannel-rbac.yml

-Go ahead and execute below command to see results of all pods.
+Go ahead and execute the below command to see the results of all pods.

 sudo kubectl get pods --all-namespaces

 Once all the pods are created and up and running.
 You should see something like below.

 If you would like to add another node to Kubernetes cluster, follow all the steps above provided in this tutorial under